ratschlab/projects-2020-Neural-SVGD/README.md

 pip install -r requirements.txt
 ```

+This is a work in progress; when finished, I'll add code to reproduce all experiments and link to the preprint.

 # Structure

 All code is contained in the `learning_particle_gradients` folder.
 The files are structured as follows: